 Further, regular resealing of stone surfaces to keep them in good condition can work out far less costly than having to re-polish or even replace them.

 Considerations for frequency of resealing

+- Porosity, absorbency, and density levels of the stone.
+For example, marble, being a softer stone, should be resealed more regularly than granite.
 The colour of the stone has a role to play too.
-Dark-coloured granite is denser than light shades, and stains are usually hardly noticeable, so resealing of predominately black and brown stones by a professional granite cleaning and sealing service can be less frequent than white or cream counters.
+Dark-coloured granite is denser than light shades, and stains are usually hardly noticeable.
+So, resealing of predominately black and brown stones by a professional granite cleaning and sealing service can be less frequent than white or cream counters.

-- The type and quality of the previous sealant, and how well it’s applied.
+- Type and quality of the sealant, and how well it’s applied.

 2 types of sealant are in general use: